-Antique Tobacco Barn: Our top choice for rummaging with 70,000 square feet warehouse packed with finished and unfinished antiques.
-It is located on Highway 81 (75 Swannonoa River Road, 828-252-7291) near Biltmore Estate.
-Read and see more!
+- Antique Tobacco Barn: Our top choice for rummaging with 70,000 square feet warehouse packed with finished and unfinished antiques.
+Amazing!
+It is located on Highway 81 (75 Swannonoa River Road).

-ScreenDoor has over fifty dealer "cottages and porches" which showcase unique objects both old and new for your home, cabin.
+- ScreenDoor: This is one of our favorites with a mix of antique, vintage and new.
+More than 50 dealer "cottages and porches" showcase unique objects both old and new for your home, cabin.
+Great spot for upcycled art!
 115 Fairview Road

-Captain’s Bookshelf: They have been buying and selling secondhand and rare books in downtown Asheville North Carolina since 1976.
-Our stock includes numerous signed books, first editions and fine leather bindings as well as a generous collection of quality secondhand material.
+- Captain’s Bookshelf: They have been buying and selling secondhand and rare books in downtown Asheville North Carolina since 1976.
+Their stock includes numerous signed books, first editions and fine leather bindings as well as a generous collection of quality secondhand material.
 31 Page Avenue